 - Chrome-Free Leather

-Chrome tanning was developed as a more quick and cost-efficient way to treat animal hides by using chemicals and acids to make the leather.
-This toxic wastewater can seep into the ground and affect soil and groundwater, often harming the people in nearby villages.
+Chrome tanning was developed as a faster and more cost-efficient way to treat animal hides.
+This process uses chemicals and acids to create the leather.
+The toxic wastewater from this process can seep into the ground and affect the soil and groundwater, often harming nearby ecosystems and villages.
 The production of chrome-free leather uses a natural tanning method, such as tannins from bark, leaves, and branches.
-Being an entirely organic material, vegetable tanned leather will change over time, it will grow softer and darker and acquire a patina depending on its use.
+Being an entirely organic material, vegetable-tanned leather will change and get more beautiful over time.
+It will become softer and darker and acquire a patina depending on its use.
 A chrome-free leather product is also biodegradable and recyclable.

 House of Dagmar only uses leather that is a byproduct of the meat industry and 100% chrome-free.

 You can oil your leather garments to prevent drying and improve their water resistance, increasing their lifespan by years.
 Gently rub stains with a damp cloth or tissue.
 Take your garments to a professional leather specialist when needed.
 Always follow the specific instructions on the garment's care label.

 Avoid direct sunlight as it might bleach or warp the garment.
 Keep in a cool, dark wardrobe and in a garment bag for long-term storage.